Mugaruro/Mugaruro/README.md

 - 👋 Hi, I’m @Mugaruro
-- 👀 I’m interested in JavaScript, HTML, CSS, SQL
+- 👀 I’m interested in JavaScript, HTML, CSS, SQL, Python
 - 🌱 I’m currently learning JavaScript and frameworks as well
 - 💞️ I’m looking to collaborate on what I am learning
 - 📫 How to reach me : My socials are on my bio.